-Upon expiry, journalists may renew accreditation by once again supplying a letter from the Director of the press organisation and a Note Verbale from their Embassy.
+Upon expiry, journalists may renew accreditation by once again supplying a letter from the Director of the press organisation and a Note Verbale from their Embassy in Italy.

 1) EU Citizens: In fulfilment of legislative decree no. 30 of 6 February 2007 (“Implementation of Directive 2004/38/EC regarding the right of Union citizens and their families to freely circulate and stay on the soil of other Member States”), as of 11 April 2007 the rules have changed for EU citizens and their families.
 Community citizens intending to live in Italy, or in any other country in the European Union, are no longer obliged to apply for a residence permit but, after three months of continuous stay, must register as a resident in the city where they are living; no formality exists for stays of less than 3 months.
 Further information is available on the website of the Interior Ministry at www.interno.it.